ibm-cloud-docs/pattern-migrate-os-virtualization/migration-design.md

 **Discovery and Insights**

-Data is collected across platform, operations and application teams to understand the as-is VMware operating processes, automation and IT integration with the workload applications.
+Data is collected across the distributed landscape, VMware Clusters, operations and service management processes.
+IBM AI powered discovery and assessment tooling (such as CAST, IC4CT) can automate application to infrastructure resource mapping and affiinity, and right-size the target landing zones.

-Extract and document VMware platform inventory and ressource allocation, typically using RVTools.
+The extract of the VMware platform inventory and compute resource allocation typically uses RVTools.

-Identify priorities such as slow responses to business needs, complexity of accelerating application modernization programs.

-Identify and document current infrastructure, applications, relationships, and dependencies including drift from the expected business required state.
+IBM Turbonomics and Apptio AI-driven tooling can provide insights to right size target landing zones and propose TCO optimization on the OpenShift Virtualization platform.

-Identify use case for proof of concept (POC).
+Identify use case and run proof of concept (POC).

-Document day 2 operation requirements including, automation, configuration management, observability, disaster recovery.

-Document security and compliance requirements.

-Document licensing requirements.

 **Design and Pilot**

-Data is collected across platform, operations and application teams to understand the as-is VMware operating processes, automation and IT integration with the workload applications.
+Design workshop with key infrastructure, operations, workload stakeholders.

+Target platform design with performance, scalability, availability, security, regulatory and compliance considerations.

+Disaster recovery planning based on RTO / RPO requirements.

+Migration strategy and program planning with low-risk migration and warm production cutover.

+Design, build and execute Pilot.

 **Build and Code**

-Data is collected across platform, operations and application teams to understand the as-is VMware operating processes, automation and IT integration with the workload applications.
+Build target IBM Cloud OpenShift Virtualization environment (compute, network, storage).

+Connectivity linkage between VMware and target OpenShift Virtualization clusters.

+Code pre-migration and post migration playbooks.

+Code day 2 service management playbooks and declarative .

 **Migrate and Manage**

-Data is collected across platform, operations and application teams to understand the as-is VMware operating processes, automation and IT integration with the workload applications.
+Initial wave migrations.

-**Scale and Decommision**
+**Scale and Decommission**

-Data is collected across platform, operations and application teams to understand the as-is VMware operating processes, automation and IT integration with the workload applications.

-**Production Cutover and Decommision**
+**Production Cutover and Decommission**

-Data is collected across platform, operations and application teams to understand the as-is VMware operating processes, automation and IT integration with the workload applications.